cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 ## Evaluating Feature Importance:
 ---
 ### ML Models & Model Scoring:
-- The baseline model to beat was
+- The baseline model to beat was the decision tree regressor.
+After running an evaluation on the baseline model, the decision tree regressor, , , were all overfitting along wit
 ---
 # Next Steps pt.3
 ## Unsupervised Modeling & Target Pricing: